Little Dark Age: Writing and recording

-When MGMT concluded touring at the end of 2014, Andrew VanWyngarden and Benjamin Goldwasser decided to take a short break from music and focus on their personal lives.
+When MGMT concluded touring at the end of 2014, Andrew VanWyngarden and Ben Goldwasser decided to take a short break from music and focus on their personal lives.
 VanWyngarden moved into a house in Rockaway Beach, Queens and Goldwasser moved to Los Angeles, California.
 Eventually, the duo regrouped at the end of 2015.
 VanWyngarden went out to Goldwasser's Los Angeles studio a few times and Goldwasser came back to New York to record at VanWyngarden's attic recording space.
 When they weren't visiting each other, the two would trade their ideas for songs by email.
 They initially decided to abandon the loose and improvisational writing style they employed on Congratulations (2010) and MGMT (2013) and revert to the creative method used with Oracular Spectacular (2007), where each member would come to their songwriting sessions with fully formed ideas.
 However, recording sessions weren't fruitful.

 A turning point came when the band hired former Chairlift member Patrick Wimberly to help produce the album.
 The band has credited Wimberly with acting as an enabler for them, getting them excited when they had good ideas and encouraging them to go down the paths that he saw as promising.
 The song "James" came about after Wimberly and VanWyngarden took a large dose of LSD.
 Initially an unproductive session, a keyboard loop sent by Goldwasser inspired the two and the track was finished the same day.
 The song features VanWyngarden singing beneath his usual vocal range, which he prescribed to the fact that he had "spent hours screaming at the top of my lungs about Pakistan."
 Wimberly also encouraged the duo to invite musicians to collaborate on their songs.
 They opened their writing process up to others for the first time, with Goldwasser and VanWyngarden together having written the entirety of MGMT's original songs up to that point.
 MGMT hosted a two-week jam session, with various players stopping by and laying down tracks, and then edited and sorted through the recordings later.
 These sessions included drummer Josh Da Costa and James Richardson, a longtime member of the MGMT live band.
 The band also brought in Los Angeles native Ariel Pink and New Zealander Connan Mockasin.
 The band credited Ariel Pink with helping them relax and write on the spot.
 Pink had written lyrics on a piece of paper "in about four minutes", incorporating things they had just said in the hallway.
 Pink had VanWyngarden sing the lyrics, which he described as "liberating" to not spend days meticulously writing lyrics.
 Goldwasser agreed, saying, "Having someone like Ariel come over and show us that it was possible to do something spontaneous and off the cuff and still have it be meaningful was really inspiring for us, and necessary."
 The band had been writing through improvisation similar to how they wrote their previous album, MGMT (2013).
 Goldwasser described this breakthrough as a rediscovering of the "playfulness" and speed at which they wrote songs in the band's early days as students at Wesleyan University.